rht-labs/enablement-framework/tooling/README.md

 ## CodeReady Workspaces

 With CRW, this uses the provided Operator to deploy a CRW instance.
-With the provided defaults, it restricts uses to two workspaces and allows for only a single `running` instance.
+With the provided defaults, it restricts users to deploying two workspaces only and allows for a single `running` instance per user.